HewlettPackard/swarm-learning/docs/Troubleshooting.md

 Browse to APLS management console.
 If the browser response is, "this site can’t be reached" / "refused to connect" - It means APLS is not running correctly.
 Restart run-apls script as mentioned above.

-Otherwise, In the APLS login screen, login using "admin/password".

 ##### 2. Setting up Swarm License
 Download the Swarm License.
 Install the license using APLS management console.